SumoLogic/sumologic-otel-collector/docs/migration.md

 ### Host Metrics Source

 It is recommended to use dedicated Sumo Logic app for Host Metrics for OpenTelemetry Collector.
+In order to use old dashboards, please follow the [Using Telegraf Receiver](#using-telegraf-receiver) section.

 #### Using Telegraf Receiver